Rashidun cavalry: Mamluk horse

 The successful Hima breeding programs of the early caliphates has effected the inexhaustable supply of manpowers and warhorses, which extended to the Mamluk Sultanate 150 years of cavalry superiority before the advent of firearms.

 Aside from practical military use, The breeding of pure Arabian breed were practiced by the military regime of Mamluk as way to gain social prestige in a middle of Arabian aristocratic society in Egypt, Sham, and Hejaz.
 Since the Mamluks were hailed from slave backgrounds, which consisted from Turkic peoples from the Eurasian Steppe, and also from Circassians, Abkhazians, Georgians, Armenians, Albanians, Greeks, South Slavs (see Saqaliba) or Egyptians.
-The Mamluk though that the genealogical purity of their steeds were symbols of martial horsery culture of Arabians, religious purity, and military might.
+The Mamluk thought that the genealogical purity of their steeds were symbols of martial horsery culture of Arabians, religious purity, and military might.

 Arabian horses also spread to the rest of the world via the Ottoman Empire, which rose in 1299. this Turkish empire obtained many Arabian horses through trade, diplomacy and war.
 The Ottomans encouraged formation of private stud farms in order to ensure a supply of cavalry horses.